mister-r/DistortionsAnalyzer/README.txt

 Also it has feature - unlike most other similar software it outputs not only levels but also phases of first 3 harmonics, making possible to see different distortions kinds that are impossible to distinguish using power spectrum representation only.
 And difference between them really hearable - mostly due to coupling with non-linearity of acoustics.
 - It can write results on stdout, text (raw) file or gif image with spectrum representation.
 Image also contains small glyphs that schematically represent how each particular distortion product affects sinusoidal signal.
 - Two THD weighting algorithms implemented - normal THD and THD':
  - THD = 100 * sqrt(sum(Uk*Uk)) / U1 [k=2..products_count+1]  - this is commonly known THD weighting, nothing special
  - THD' = 100 * sqrt(sum(Uk*Uk*k*k/4)) / U1 [k=2..products_count+1]  - this is THD weighting used by BBC engeneers in 1950s, it addresses effect of greater audibility of higher order harmonics products.
 - Can run in manually controlled or batch mode:
- - Manually controlled mode first allows user to adjust level and then performs distortions analyzis with iteractively entered frequencies and 'labels' that used to mark graphics and raw file records.
+ - Manually controlled mode first allows user to adjust level and then performs distortions analyzis with interactively entered frequencies and 'labels' that used to mark graphics and raw file records.
  - Batch mode executes distortion analyzis tests on frequencies/labels gived from command line.
 It doesn't require user input so can be used in automated environment.
 - Wide customization options (see command line help)